skjolber/json-log-domain/README.md

 	}
 }
 ```
-with the addition of markdown, elastic and stackDriver scopes for additional generation.
+with the addition of `markdown`, `elastic` and `stackDriver` configurations for additional generation.

 ## Generating Java helper sources
 In a multi-domain setup, the recommended approach is to generate per-domain artifacts, so that each project only generates helper classes for its own application-specific YAML file and accesses the helper classes for the other domains via a Gradle/Maven dependency.